 - There are not enough U.S. citizen workers who want the job and are qualified to do it.

-- Hiring a foreign worker will not adversely affect the wages and working conditions of similarly employed U.S. workers.
+- Hiring a non-citizen worker will not negatively affect the pay and working conditions of U.S. citizen workers in similar jobs.

 The DOL uses a process called program electronic review management (PERM) to decide.
 The first step in the PERM process is deciding what the worker should be paid.
 It’s against the law to pay non-citizen workers less than what is normal for a job.
 So, the DOL has to decide what pay is normally expected.
 That’s called the prevailing wage.
 The DOL looks at what most workers are paid for doing similar jobs.